 EIP’s Center for Environmental Investigations researches and writes ground-breaking, in-depth reports based on public records and data for distribution to the media and public.
-The Environmental Integrity Project’s unique blend of skill sets — including from our analysts, environmental law experts and journalists — allows us to produce insightful and newsworthy reports, podcasts and public radio programs on a variety of environmental topics, from industrial pollution to environmental enforcement.
+The Environmental Integrity Project’s unique blend of skill sets — including from our journalists, analysts, and environmental law experts — allows us to produce insightful and newsworthy reports, podcasts and public radio programs on a variety of environmental topics, from industrial pollution to environmental enforcement.

-In addition to working with the news media, we also share our online databases and libraries of public records with researchers, community groups, and environmental organizations across the country.
-Examples include our public databases on oil and gas infrastructure, groundwater contamination from coal ash dumps and questionable travel spending by the Trump Administration EPA.
+In addition to working with the news media, we also share our online databases and libraries of public records — free of charge — with community groups, scientific researchers, and environmental organizations across the country.
+Examples include our public databases on oil and gas infrastructure, groundwater contamination from coal ash dumps and questionable personal spending by the Trump Administration EPA.
 On top of written reports and databases, we also produce the Environmental Integrity Podcast to share our research with the public.
 It is available on Apple Podcasts/iTunes and SoundCloud.
 Tom Pelton, a national award-winning environmental journalist and Co-Director of the EIP Center for Environmental Investigations, hosts the weekly public radio program, The Environment in Focus.

-The bottom line: EIP’s work spurs action, holds polluters and governments accountable, and solves pressing environmental problems.
+The bottom line: EIP’s reports spur action, hold polluters and governments accountable, and solve pressing environmental problems.
 For example, EIP’s investigations into questionable travel spending helped force the resignation of EPA Administrator Scott Pruitt in July 2018.
 Our 2016 report, “Don’t Drink the Water,” inspired federal funding for the construction of a new water filtration plant for a lower-income Latino community in Bruni, Texas, south of San Antonio.
-EIP also helped to halt the construction of what would have been North America’s largest trash-burning incinerator, in South Baltimore, in 2016; and forced the closure of the nation’s largest coal-ash waste pond in 2014.
+EIP also helped to halt the construction of what would have been North America’s largest trash-burning incinerator, in South Baltimore, in 2016.

 Recent Investigative Reports